code4romania/expert-consultation-backend/README.md

 Expert Consultation is prototyped and developed by [Code for Romania](https://code4.ro/ro).

 Expert Consultation is an application meant to allow a public institution (or any other entity) to create a piece of legislation, proposal or any other type of document and to initiate a round of consultation with experts.
-The experts in this platform are organized in gorups (NGOs, associations etc.) and they can add their opinions to each individual part of the consulted document.
-At the end of this process, each group will create a restructured version of the initial document and sent it upstream, to the institution or entity that organized the consultation.
+The experts in this platform are organized in groups (NGOs, associations etc.) and they can add their opinions to each individual part of the consulted document.
+At the end of this process, each group will create a restructured version of the initial document and send it upstream, to the institution or entity that organized the consultation.

 Expert Consultation is  a project that has been researched and prototyped in [Civic Labs](https://civiclabs.ro/ro).